Summary of Honors Diploma Requirements

 Students whose standing may be in jeopardy are encouraged to meet with the Honors Office to develop a plan that will ensure their continued good standing.

-If you think that the Honors Program is not for you, regardless of the reason, we encourage you to come into the Honors Office where we can discuss your situation.
-We’d like to understand your thoughts about the Honors Program and we may even be able to persuade you to remain in the Program!
-If not, we will be glad to mark you as inactive, but you will have to re-apply in order to be re-instated as an active member of the University Honors Program.
+If you think that the Honors College is not for you, regardless of the reason, we encourage you to come into the Honors Office where we can discuss your situation.
+We’d like to understand your thoughts about the Honors College and we may even be able to persuade you to remain!
+If not, we will be glad to mark you as inactive, but you will have to re-apply in order to be re-instated as an active member of the Honors College.